-Private Alternative Investments, including but not limited to, venture capital, private equity, private placements, timberland, and limited partnerships are expressly prohibited unless approved by the Investment Committee.
-If approved, appropriate manager performance objectives and investment guidelines will be established for such mandate and, along with all other relevant portions of this investment policy, will bind the investment manager.
+Private Alternative Investments, including but not limited to venture capital, private equity, private placements, timberland, and limited partnerships, are expressly prohibited unless approved by the Investment Committee.
+If approved, appropriate manager performance objectives and investment guidelines will be established for a such mandate and will bind the investment manager along with all other relevant portions of this investment policy.

 The following is a list of commonly acceptable strategies within Alternative Investments.
-The Investment Committee may or may not decide to utilize a strategy within one of these asset classes in order to most efficiently achieve the stated risk/reward objectives of DCF.
+The Investment Committee may or may not decide to utilize a strategy within one of these asset classes in order to achieve the stated risk/reward objectives of DCF most efficiently.